 - Completion of at least one year of college course work in a foreign language or demonstration of first-year proficiency in a foreign language placement exam.
 Students must earn a minimum grade of 2.0 in the third-quarter language course used to satisfy this requirement.

-- A minimum grade of 2.0 in each and a cumulative GPA of 2.50 in the three W and Q/SR courses.
+- A minimum grade of 2.0 in each and a cumulative GPA of 2.50 in the W, introductory, and QSR courses.